-Leawood Gardens Senior Living is a community offering assisted living and memory care.
+Colonial Oaks at Leawood is a community offering assisted living and memory care.
 Staff members support residents' preferred lifestyles and promote engagement through the Vibrant Life program, where residents create their own schedules based on their skills and interests.
 Innovative outings and activities include zip-lining excursions, trips to area farms, casino nights and quilting classes.
 Signature memory care programs promote reminiscence and social connections through intergenerational activities, the creation of life memory boxes and playing favorite hit songs from the past.
 In the restaurant-style dining hall, the Elevate dining program combines home-cooked favorites with fresh ingredients and meals made mostly from scratch.

 Family members praise the facility for its excellent dining program and capable staff members.
 One reviewer says, “My mom loves living there, and I love that she is in such great hands.
 I also love that they get to choose what they eat at each meal!
 My mom loves that it feels like a restaurant more than a lunch room.”